abrady/MRDesktop/README.md

 ## Formatting

 The repository uses clang-format to keep the C/C++ code consistent.
 The style configuration is in `.clang-format`, based on Meta's Snowplow guidelines.
-Run `scripts/format.sh` after making changes to automatically format the source files.
+Run `python scripts/format.py` after making changes to automatically format the source files.